Sim20004/teapot-lang/CONTRIBUTING.md

 It should answer questions such as:

-"Does this sequence of tokens form a valid expression?"
+“Does this sequence of tokens form a valid expression?”

 It should not answer questions such as:

-"Was this variable already declared?"
+“Was this variable already declared?”

 Those questions belong to semantic analysis.